If junk mail filters aren’t working in Mail on Mac

 If junk mail isn’t marked as junk

-If the problem persists, click Reset in Junk Mail preferences to reset the junk mail database to its original information.
+If the problem persists, click Reset in Junk Mail settings to reset the junk mail database to its original information.
 Resetting the database removes everything Mail has learned from you about what is junk or not junk, so you need to help Mail identify junk mail again.

 Be sure to tell Mail when it misses junk mail: Select the message, then click the Junk button in the Mail toolbar (or use the Touch Bar).